LudvigOlsen/cvms/README.md

 #> #   Dependent <chr>
 ```

-We can plot the distribution of `F1` scores from the random evaluations:
+We can plot the distribution of `F1` scores from the random evaluations.

 ``` r
 # First, remove the NAs from the F1 column